Migrant worker evictions tear at Beijing’s backbone

 Lin Huiqing moved to Beijing to look for work when his children were still in diapers.

-For the last 18 years, he has seen his family just once a year, the rest spent doing the hard labor most Beijingers would prefer to avoid.
+For the last eighteen years, he has seen his family just once a year, the rest spent doing the hard labor most Beijingers would prefer to avoid.

 The 50-year-old is one of hundreds of millions of migrants who moved from the countryside to the cities, a colossal demographic shift that made China’s ascent possible.